SinanTang/sinantang.github.io/_tabs/about.md

 Hey 👋

-Thanks for checking out my personal blogging space!
+I'm Sinan --

-I'm Sinan -- NLP engineer by day, content creator by night.
+I work a lot with AI, NLP and LLMs.

-I write on books, thinking tools, productivity, career development and technology.
+I like to read non-fictions and write about tech, business and books.

 ![freiburg](/assets/images/freiburg.JPG){: .normal}